pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

         To account for any tune drifts of the machine during the measurement, the tune data is corrected by the data from the BBQ.
         As this data is very noisy (and contains the outliers from the AC-Dipole excitation), it needs to be cleaned first.
         A moving average of the given `Window length` is used determining a tune estimation over the kick timerange.
         This data is extracted from timber and saved into a `bbq_ampdet.tfs` file in the optics results folder.
         So in case you run the same detuning analysis again, but maybe want to modify the BBQ cleaning parameters, this data can be re-used by ticking `Use previous BBQ`.
         The first cleaning method `outliers` is using the same algorithm as `Auto Clean`, and requires an `outlier limit` to be set.
         BBQ data deviating less than this limit from the moving average are never cleaned.
         The moving average is then calculated on the cleaned data and the closest value to the kick time subtracted from the natural tune measured during the kick.
-        The second method `cut` let's use choose a fixed `cut` around the assumed natural tunes and data beyond that value is cleaned.
+        The second method `cut` allows to choose a fixed `cut` around the assumed natural tunes and data beyond that value is cleaned.
-        In this case also `Fine windowing` can be enabled, which performs another moving average on the now cleaned data and datapoints deviating more than the `fine cut` value are also cleaned.<br>
+        In this case also `Fine windowing` can be enabled, which performs another moving average on the now cleaned data and data-points deviating more than the `fine cut` value are also cleaned.<br>
         </p></details>

 ??? info "Quick TurnBit Estimation"
     Let's assume a small detuning of 10 &middot; 10<sup>3</sup> m<sup>&minus;1</sup> and an action increase between kicks of 0.020 &mu;m / 20 kicks,
     leading to a detuning difference between two kicks of &Delta;Q = 1 &middot; 10<sup>&minus;5</sup>.
-    The frequency resolution $\Delta f$ is the inverse of the length of the turns-data (halfed, as we have pairs), so 2<sup>&minus;TurnBits&minus;1</sup> :<br>
+    The frequency resolution $\Delta f$ is the inverse of the length of the turns-data (halved, as we have pairs), so 2<sup>&minus;TurnBits&minus;1</sup> :<br>
     `TurnBits = 20`: $\Delta f = 4.8 \cdot 10^{-7}$<br>
     `TurnBits = 19`: $\Delta f = 9.5 \cdot 10^{-7}$<br>
     `TurnBits = 18`: $\Delta f = 1.9 \cdot 10^{-6}$<br>